301s/301s.github.io/README.md

 }
 ```

-After a PR has been merged into master the link will be available at [https://301s.github.io?dc](https://301s.github.io?dc).
+After the PR has been merged into master the link will be available at [https://301s.github.io?dc](https://301s.github.io?dc).
 Anytime the link https://301s.github.io?dc is visited it will redirect to https://www.patreon.com/devcareer.

  > Note: Add your short code and link before the 'exit' link and do not forget the comma after your short code and link.